decacis/godot_oculus_platform/docs/functions/asset-files.md

 **Returns:** A `GDOculusPlatformPromise` that will contain an `Array` of `Dictionaries` with information about each asset file.
 The promise will error if the request couldn't be fulfilled.

-If the asset file is of type `language_pack`, the "tag" key will be in BCP47 format.
+If the asset file is of type `language_pack`, the "tag" key is supposed to conform to the BCP47 standard, but in reality it replaces the "-" with "_" so what should be `en-US` ends up as `en_US`.

 Example response:
 ``` json linenums="1"